jupyterlab/jupyter-ai/docs/source/users/index.md

 Write a poem about C++.
 ```

-We support the following providers, and all model IDs for each of these
+We currently support the following language model providers:
-providers, as defined in [`langchain.llms`](https://langchain.readthedocs.io/en/latest/reference/modules/llms.html#module-langchain.llms):

 - `ai21`
 - `anthropic`